 Being fit is no guarantee for getting to the summit of Kilimanjaro.
-However fit you are you can still be affected by the altitude, though obviously there are a number of ways to minimize the effects.
+However, it will certainly help.
 Even then, it remains true that people in their 80s have successfully summited while extraordinarily fit athletes have failed to summit.
 The reason for our vagueness?
 Everyone, whether triathlete or couch potato, is affected differently by the altitude, the strict gatekeeper of Uhuru peak.

-But one thing that is for sure is that the fitter and stronger you are, the more you will enjoy the experience.
+One thing is for sure: the fitter and stronger you are, the more you will enjoy the experience.

-Cardio training and strong muscles will help you with the daily hiking on the mountain of between 5 and 7 hours.
+Cardio training and strong muscles will help you with the daily hiking on the mountain of between five and seven hours.
 If you can, get out and hike at home whenever possible in the weeks and months leading up to your Kilimanjaro climb.
 Fill up and strap on your day bag to get used to carrying extra weight, and be sure to wear in your hiking boots too.
 Hike steep inclines and downhills, do steps and strengthen leg muscles.
-Being a runner or cyclist helps, but it does not fully prepare you for a tough 6-day hike.

 Lots of stretching to improve your flexibility before setting off will also help muscles from becoming too stiff when on the mountain.
 It’s also a good idea to stretch at the beginning and end of the day whilst on the mountain.

-But for all the work you might put in beforehand, the best advice for physical success is to take it slow when climbing the mountain, however fit you are or aren’t.
-“Pole pole”, slowly slowly, as they say in Tanzania.
-This will be your mantra on Kili.
-Your body needs to adapt to the thin air and lack of oxygen at altitude.
+For all the work you might put in beforehand, the best advice for physical success is to take it slow when climbing the mountain, however fit you are or aren’t.
+“Pole pole”, slowly slowly, as we say in Tanzania, will be your mantra on Kili.
+Your body needs to adapt to the thin air and lack of oxygen at high altitude.

-Having said all of this, anyone who has successfully summited Kilimanjaro will tell you that mental strength is more important than physical strength fitness.
-Stay positive at all times, don’t panic or get despondent, follow the instructions of your guides at all times.
+Having said all of this, anyone who has successfully summited Kilimanjaro will tell you that mental strength is more important than physical strength and fitness.
+Keep up a positive attitude, don’t panic or get despondent, follow the instructions of your guides at all times.
 All of this is key.
 You can do it.